carbonplan/maps/README.md

 The core library wraps lower-level WebGL technologies to expose simple map-building components.
 For tiled maps, we combine [`mapbox-gl-js`](https://github.com/mapbox/mapbox-gl-js) and [`regl`](https://github.com/regl-project/regl).
 We use `mapbox-gl-js` for rendering vector layers and providing basic controls, and we use `regl` to performantly render data-driven layers.
 Behind the scenes, the library does some synchronization and simple state management to keep everything smooth and reactive.

 We assume raster data is stored in the [`zarr`](https://github.com/zarr-developers/zarr-python) format, an emerging standard for chunked, compressed, multi-dimensional binary data that's become popular in the scientific Python community.
 For tiled maps, we also leverage the [`ndpyramid`](https://github.com/carbonplan/ndpyramid) tool for building multi-scale pyramids.
-Check out [this Jupyter Notebook](https://ndpyramid.readthedocs.io/en/latest/examples/pyramid-resample.html) for an example of creating the required Zarr dataset.
+Check out [some examples](https://ndpyramid.readthedocs.io/en/latest/gallery.html) of creating the required Zarr dataset.
 Our `Raster` component makes it easy to render these data.

 ## examples